Policy Post-training#

 This workflow covers post-training an example policy using the generated dataset, here we use GR00T N1.6 as the base model.

-Docker Container: Base + GR00T (see Docker Containers for more details)
+Docker Container for conversion: Base (see Installation for more details)

 Once inside the container, set the dataset and models directories.